sanskrit/raw_etexts_english/blogs/manasataramgini/2005-11-11_the-sound-and-wave-theories-of-the-hindus.md

 +++
-title = "The sound and wave theories of thexa0Hindus"
+title = "The sound and wave theories of the Hindus"

 +++
 The achievements early Hindu science are hardly known in an objective